 In essence, action items offer a simple framework for defining and managing project progress.
 In this article, we’ll be looking at action items in depth—what they are, how they work, and how to leverage them for project management success.

 An action item is, essentially, the sum of its parts.
-These tiny details offer the team and relevant stakeholders insights into the what, why, and how of the action item.
+These tiny details offer the team and relevant project stakeholders insights into the what, why, and how of the action item.
 They also offer an easy-to-follow framework for tracking task progress so the team can deliver each task, and eventually, the entire project on time and under budget.

 Below is a list of the major fields included in an action item and the role they play:

 The priority field denotes the importance and urgency of an action item within the wider range of the project itself.
 This offers the project team an easy way of choosing which tasks to execute first.

 The priority field provides a breakdown of where each task sits in the bigger picture of the project and makes it easier choosing which tasks to execute on.
 This way, the project management team can be sure they’re executing the most relevant tasks that get them closer to their project objectives faster and in an orderly format.
 The priority of an action item is usually decided during the project planning process.